akshay-joshi-25/Price-Elasticity-and-Demand-Analysis-of-Avocados-in-California/README.md

 ### Overall Interpretation

 All five graphs show a **negative relationship** between price and volume sold, indicating that demand generally decreases as prices increase.
-Price sensitivity is weakest in **Graph 1**, strongest in **Graph 3**, and moderate in **Graphs 2, 4, and 5**, suggesting that pricing strategies should be adjusted according to each market's responsiveness to price changes.
+Price sensitivity is weakest in **Las Vegas**, strongest in **Sacramento**, and moderate in **Los Angeles, San Diego, and San Francisco**, suggesting that pricing strategies should be adjusted according to each market's responsiveness to price changes.